 Let’s look at the tests in more detail.
 There will be two psychometric tests:

 This test will analyse your problem-solving skills, organisational abilities, and powers of communication.
 It will also look at your approach to teamwork.
 There will be no time restrictions but you will need to complete every question.

 You will be presented with a variety of imaginary situations that could occur in your chosen role.
 You will have to decide which of the solutions or outcomes is best.

 This test is measuring you against the competencies required to carry out the role, so it’s vital that you practise with this in mind.

 Request a copy of the ‘full job description’ for your role from HR at MI5.
 This will contain a table with the core competencies of your role.
-This is a checklist of what MI5 are looking for.
+This is a checklist of what MI5 is looking for.
 It’s gold-dust.

 This list of competencies should be your bible throughout your preparation.
 It should guide and inform all your decisions.
 Take the time to internalise all of the competencies and –this is important- think of examples in your past experience when you have demonstrated these competencies.
 (This will be your secret weapon during your MI5 assessment centre and final interview.)

 This is a standard MI5 verbal reasoning test.
 (You can read our verbal reasoning test success guide here.)